Important Reminders Before You Proceed:

 Click here to visit Facebook.

 4. Paypal – You need a PayPal account to receive payment from employers.
 If you’re not yet familiar with Paypal, it is an online payment processor that can be used to send and receive money online.
+(Paypal fees to transfer money to your local bank account is only P50.00)

 Most employers, especially those who are based abroad, prefer to send payments via Paypal – so better create an account now.
 Don’t worry, because unlike bank accounts, you only need a valid email address and a working cellphone number to create a Paypal account.
 No need to make an initial deposit or submit documentation upon opening.
 (You can submit documents later when you need to verify your account.)